 603-230-4041 - email@example.com

 In his eight years at Plymouth State College, Paul Hogan compiled the highest winning percentage of any men's basketball coach in the school's history.
-His unique coaching style and dedication to the fundamentals of the game guided the Plymouth State Panthers to postseason play in the prestigious NCAA Tournament and numerous ECAC berths.
+His unique coaching style and dedication to the fundamentals of the game guided the Plymouth State Panthers to postseason play in the prestigious NCAA Tournament and numerous ECAC berths including LEC Coach of the Year in 1991 and 1998.
 Paul's commitment to teaching the game of basketball to players of all ages is at the heart of the success of his basketball camps.

 Irvin Harris, Assistant Coach